Skip to main content

 Enable anti-tampering

-Anti-tampering is controlled by the PVAULT_FEATURES_ANTI_TAMPERING service and features environment variable.
+Anti-tampering is controlled by the PVAULT_FEATURES_ANTI_TAMPERING environment variable.
 This environment variable takes:

 • off, Vault does not identify tampering.